ecies/js/README.md

 This is the JavaScript/TypeScript version of [eciespy](https://github.com/ecies/py) with a built-in class-like secp256k1 [API](#privatekey), you may go there for detailed documentation and learn the mechanism under the hood.

-If you want a WASM version to run directly in modern browsers, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).
+If you want a WASM version to run directly in modern browsers or on some blockchains, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).

 ## Install

 ```bash
 npm install eciesjs
 ```

-### Node.js Compatibility

-You may still build with Node.js 10 for a while, albeit its official security support [ended on Apr 30 2021](https://endoflife.date/nodejs).
-Please note that it is strongly **not recommended** to run on an outdated runtime.

 ## Quick Start